Invariant measures for Cartesian powers of Chacon infinite transformation: Ergodic invariant measures for Cartesian powers of the infinite Chacon transformation

 Recall that $\cd_n\subset\cd_{n+1}$, and that $X^d=\bigcup_n \cd_n$.
 In particular, for $n$ large enough, $\sigma(\cd_n)>0$ (and $\sigma(\cd_n)<\infty$ because $\sigma$ is boundedly finite).
 By conservativity, this implies that almost every $x\in X^d$ returns infinitely often in $\cd_n$.

-We say that $x\in X^d$ is \emph{typical} if, for all $n$ large enough so that $\sigma(\cd_n)>0$, \begin{itemize} \item[(i)] Property~\eqref{eq:Hopf} holds whenever $A$ is an $n$-box and $B$ is $\cd_n$, \item[(ii)] $(\td)^jx\in \cd_n$ for infinitely many integers $j\ge0$. \end{itemize} We know that $\sigma$-almost every $x\in X^d$ is typical.
-From now on, we consider a fixed typical point $\typx=(\typx_1,\ldots,\typx_d)$ and we will estimate the measure $\sigma$ along its orbit.
-By (ii), $\typx$ satisfies the assumption of Lemma~\ref{lemma:special_n}.
+We say that $x\in X^d$ is \emph{typical} if, for all $n$ large enough so that $\sigma(\cd_n)>0$, \begin{itemize} \item[(i)] Property~\eqref{eq:Hopf} holds whenever $A$ is an $n$-box and $B$ is $\cd_n$, \item[(ii)] $(\td)^jx\in \cd_n$ for infinitely many integers $j\ge0$. \end{itemize} (In fact, it can be shown that (ii) follows from (i), but this requires some work, and we do not need this implication.)
+We know that $\sigma$-almost every $x\in X^d$ is typical.
+Moreover, $\sigma$-almost every $x\in X^d$ satisfies

+From now on, we consider a fixed typical point $\typx=(\typx_1,\ldots,\typx_d)$ satisfying~\eqref{eq:n(x)}, and we will estimate the measure $\sigma$ along its orbit.
+By~\eqref{eq:n(x)}, $\typx$ satisfies (ii) for all $n\ge n(\typx)$, thus $\typx$ satisfies the assumption of Lemma~\ref{lemma:special_n}.
 Hence we are in exactly one of the following two complementary cases.

 {\bf Case 1:} There exists $n_1$ such that, for each $n\ge n_1$ satisfying the condition given in Lemma~\ref{lemma:special_n}, and for each $1\le i\le d$, $t_n(\typx_i)=t_n(\typx_1)$.

 {\bf Case 2:} There exist a partition of $\{1,\ldots,d\}$ into two disjoint nonempty sets and infinitely many integers $n$ satisfying the condition given in Lemma~\ref{lemma:special_n} such that, for each $i\in G_1$, $t_n(\typx_i)=1$, and for each $i\in G_2$, $t_n(\typx_i)=2$.